 Season the meat, add fresh parsley, oregano and lightly mix Gently shape into four patties.

 Add the feta cheese and top with a patty.
 Seal so that the cheese will not run out, while grilling.

 Coat cold cooking grate of grill with vegetable cooking spray, and place on grill.
-Preheat grill to 350° to 400° (medium-high) heat.
+Preheat grill to 350°F to 400°F (medium-high) heat.

 Cook the burgers about 6 minutes, covered.

 Place the burger on the bottom bun, layered with spinach leaves.
-Top with the red onion jam.
+Top with the red onion jam and top bun.

 You'll also love